Jaismali/Jaismali/README.md

 My name is Jai, and I'm pursuing my undergraduate degree in AI & ML from Symbiosis Skills and Professional University.

-- 🔭 I’m currently working on python for machine learning
+- 🔭 I’m currently working on a real-time depth/distance analyser
 - 🌱 I’m currently learning machine learning algorithms and Artificial Intelligence
-- 🤝 I’m looking to collaborate on projects related to SQL
+- 🤝 Looking forward to project collaborations
 - 📫 How to reach me: You can reach me through my email jaimali.edu@gmail.com
 <!--
 **Jaismali/Jaismali** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.